cliffe/HacktivityLabSheets/index.md

 ## About

-These lab sheets are designed to work with SecGen (Security Scenario Generator) and provide practical, hands-on experience with various cybersecurity concepts and techniques.
+These lab sheets are designed to provide practical, hands-on experience with various cybersecurity concepts and techniques.

-### How to Use

-1. Browse the available labs above
-2. Click on a lab title to view the detailed instructions
-3. Follow the setup and execution steps provided in each lab
-4. Complete the challenges and questions included in each exercise
+These labs are written to be completed on VMs configured with practical hacking/security challenges.

+### Option 1: Hacktivity Cyber Security Labs (Recommended)
+**Visit [Hacktivity Cyber Security Labs](https://hacktivity.leeds.ac.uk)** for a fully configured, cloud-based lab environment
+- No setup required - labs are pre-configured and ready to use
+- Access to virtual machines and all required tools
+- Perfect for students and educators

+### Option 2: Manual Setup with SecGen
+For advanced users who want to build their own lab environment:
+- Use **SecGen (Security Scenario Generator)** to create vulnerable VMs
+- Requires technical expertise in virtualization and security tools

 ### Contributing